top of page

 From Your Associations (TVEA, CTA, NEA)

-Contact Lisa, TVEA’s office manager, to arrange for continued union membership during time off.
+Contact Lisa, TVEA’s Organizational Director, to arrange for continued union membership if you choose to take an extended leave of unpaid absence and would like to continue your CTA benefits.
 Reduced dues are available for teachers on unpaid leave.
 Maintaining your membership means you hold onto important CTA benefits: the Death and Dismemberment Plan, Group Legal Services Program, the Well-Baby Program, Voluntary Life and Disability Insurance Plans from The Standard, Auto and Home Insurance policies you may have from California Casualty (discounted rates), and monthly publications.
 NEA’s benefits include life insurance, legal advising, and monthly publications.
 CTA and NEA consumer discounts are available when you maintain your membership.
 It also means that you continue to support the important organizations that advocate on your behalf—sometimes on important issues like maternity leave!

 bottom of page